Community Association and Volunteerism

-- Serving as ambassadors for CWS and Waldorf education
+- Serve as ambassadors for CWS and Waldorf education

-- Strengthening relationships between parents, teachers, administrative staff and trustees
+- Strengthening relationships between parents/guardians, teachers, administrative staff and trustees

-- Listening to the community to identify and communicate issues to the administration and the Board of Trustees
+- Listen to the community to identify and communicate issues to the administration and the Board of Trustees

 - Communicate with and support the class teacher/sponsors as needed